How to Improve Solar Cooker Efficiency

 This guide explains practical ways to maximize performance.

-solar cooker properly aligned under direct sunlight for maximum efficiency
+solar cooker efficiency under strong sunlight

 1️⃣ Adjust the Cooker Frequently